-In May 1929, President Herbert Hoover appointed George W. Wickersham – a prominent New York lawyer and a former US attorney general under President Taft – to head a eleven-member commission to evaluate the state of law and order in the nation.
-This was the first National Commission on Law Observance and Enforcement.
+In May 1929, President Herbert Hoover appointed George W. Wickersham – a prominent New York lawyer and a former US attorney general under President Taft – to head an eleven-member commission to evaluate the state of law and order in the nation.
+It was the first National Commission on Law Observance and Enforcement.

-The document they produced was the first federal review of the law enforcement and turned out to be an indictment to the police misconduct the commission had found throughout the country.
-Wide-spread use of “third grade” – the willful use of pain and violence to crime suspect – and other forms of police brutality were first denounced by this commission.
+The document they produced was the first federal review of the law enforcement and turned out to be an indictment to the police misconduct throughout the country.
+The commission was the first entity to denounced the wide-spread use of “third grade” as the willful use of pain and violence to crime suspect, as well as other forms of police brutality.

-Although several committees were addressed, the most looked for at the time was the chapter regarding Prohibition.
+Although the commission addressed many issues, the most looked for report at the time was the chapter regarding Prohibition.

-Effort at enforcing the Volstead Act were clearly failing.
+The effort at enforcing the Volstead Act was clearly failing.
 Abuses of authority by those responsible of enforcement were common.
-The use of alcohol had risen since 1920 and Prohibition had corrupted the legal and political system in serious ways.
+The use of alcohol had risen since 1920 and Prohibition had corrupted the legal and political system in dangerous ways.
 The “crime wave” also largely depended on Prohibition.